 Have you ever done a digital detox where you don’t use social media for a particular amount of time?
 I’m pretty certain I haven’t done one for more than a day, and when it came to the end, well, it wasn’t really worth it.

-Ms. Brewer actually said she did not recommend that people do a digital detox.
+Ms Brewer actually says she doesn’t recommend that people do a digital detox.
 Why?
 Because, just like trying to avoid any other habits, you’ll go back to your routine when it’s over and likely try to catch up on what you missed out on through bingeing.

-How can I avoid infobesity and its negative effects?
+How can I avoid information overload and its negative effects?

 Mindful – Ask yourself how you feel before you go online?
 What is it exactly that you’re looking for?
 How do your mental and physical feelings change when you go online?
 How could I improve on reading these cues?